asifbacchus/NextCloudBackup/README.md

 chmod +x backup.sh
 ```

-In addition, you can rename this script file to anything you like.
+In addition, you can rename the script file to anything you like.
 The log file
 will use that same name by default when naming itself and any mention of this
 file in the logs will automatically use whatever name you choose to give it.

 ## Environment notes

 The script is designed to be easy to use but still be flexible enough to
 accommodate a wide range of NextCloud setups.
-I have tested it with
+I have tested it with NextCloud
-NextCloud 13 and 14 using a standard LEMP setup (Debian Stretch, NGINX, mariaDB
+13 and 14 using a standard LEMP setup (Debian Stretch, NGINX, mariaDB & PHP7).
-& PHP7).
-The script accepts several parameters to provide it with the settings
+The script accepts several parameters to provide it with the settings it
-it requires to function.
-In addition, it reads external files for SQL and borg
+requires to function.
+In addition, it reads external plain-text files for SQL
-settings so you don't have to weed through the script code to supply things
+and borg settings so you don't have to weed through the script code to supply
-like passwords.
+things like passwords.

 ## Why this script must be run as root